Convert Translator objects, Text objects, and

 See other sections for further information.

-return a character string.
+serialize(), and serialize_translations() return a character string.

-returns a named list of S3 class
+export() returns a named list of S3 class

-returns an ExportedTranslations
+export_translations() returns an ExportedTranslations object.

-and import()
+deserialize() and import() return

 a

-return an
+deserialize_translations() and import.ExportedTranslations() return an

-object.
+ExportedTranslations object.
 They further register imported

-translations if a Translator
+translations if a Translator object is passed to tr.

 Translations must correspond to an existing source text (a registered

-object).
+Textobject).
 Otherwise, they are skipped.The value passed to

-is updated by reference and is not returned.
+tris updated by reference and is not returned.

-is used for its side-effect of throwing an error for
+import.default() is used for its side-effect of throwing an error for

 unsupported objects.

-, and
+assert.ExportedLocation(), and

-return a character vector, possibly empty.
+assert.ExportedTranslations() return a character vector, possibly empty.

-, an error is thrown if an object is invalid.
+If throw_error is TRUE, an error is thrown if an object is invalid.

-returns a character vector, and outputs its contents as
+format_errors() returns a character vector, and outputs its contents as

-an error if throw_error
+an error if throw_error is TRUE.

 Details

-The information contained within a Translator
+The information contained within a Translator object is

 split by default.
-Unless set_translations
+Unless set_translations is TRUE, translations are

 serialized independently from other fields.
 This is useful when creating